NYC - YVR

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from New York to Vancouver Intl Airport costs C$ 187 on the route between Newark Airport (EWR) and Vancouver Intl Airport (YVR).
-However, over the past month, flights between New York John F Kennedy Intl Airport (JFK) and Vancouver Intl Airport (YVR) were, on average, 41% cheaper than other New York-Vancouver Intl Airport routes.
-The most popular route is between Newark Airport (EWR) and Vancouver Intl Airport (YVR).
+The cheapest return flight from New York to Vancouver Intl Airport costs C$ 204 on the route between Newark Airport (EWR) and Vancouver Intl Airport (YVR).
+Over the past month, this route was, on average, 17% cheaper than other New York-Vancouver Intl Airport routes.
+The most popular route is between New York John F Kennedy Intl Airport (JFK) and Vancouver Intl Airport (YVR).

 What’s the cheapest day of the week to fly from New York to Vancouver?